gregorymarco/sava/README.md

 ## Current Status

-- 🔄 In dev
+- ~~🔄 In dev~~
+- 🎉 Prototype!
+A fully legal game can be played over the board.

 ## TODOs

-- Game piece Logic
-    - Wizards
-    - Matron Mother
-- Forced-move checks
 - UI facelift with appropriate assets
 - Harden game logic against refreshes/disconnects
 - Turn timers